kyuheejo/simpsonify.io/README.md

-# simpsonize
+# simpsonify
-Cycle GAN based app that makes you look like Kylie Jenner
+Cycle GAN based app that makes you look like the Simpsons